MICappella: Rise to fame and Here We Go (2011–2013)

 In 2011, the group represented Singapore during the fifth season of Taiwanese singing competition Super Idol, where their exceptional performance led them to clinch victory in the challenge, garnering the highest scores among all competitors.
 In April of the same year, they were honored to serve as the opening act for the Singapore e-Awards 2011, organized by the Singapore Press Holdings.
 Continuing their momentum, they released their self-titled second EP in July and held two shows titled "MICappella Featuring:" on July 15 at the Esplanade Recital Studio to promote their work.
 Subsequently, they showcased their talent on an international stage in Graz, Austria, where they represented Singapore in Europe's largest international a cappella competition, vokal.total.2011, earning a prestigious Bronze Diploma for their outstanding performance.

 In July 2012, MICappella embarked on a journey to Shenzhen, Guangdong, China, where they took part in the inaugural season of The Sing-Off China, a regional spin-off of the renowned American reality television competition The Sing-Off.
-Immersed in the competition for close to three months, the band showcased their talent and dedication, culminating in their remarkable achievement as the competition's first runner-up in September.
+Immersed in the competition for close to three months, the band showcased their talent and dedication, culminating in their achievement as the competition's first runner-up in September.
 This pivotal moment marked the transition of the band into a full-time professional a cappella group, signifying their commitment to their craft and passion for music.